Hero240407/img-analyser/README.md

 ## License

 This project is open source.
 Please feel free to use, modify, and distribute.
-(Consider adding a specific license like MIT or GPL if you wish).